MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-pol-customer-information.md

 ## Migrate to version 10.0.29 or later

-The steps described in this section are required if you are using the Commerce version 10.0.28 or earlier and are migrating to the version 10.0.29 or later.
+The steps described in this section are required if you are using Commerce version 10.0.28 or earlier and are migrating to version 10.0.29 or later.
 You must follow the steps below to correctly update your Commerce environment.

 1. Update Commerce headquarters.
 1. Enable [Poland-specific features](#enable-the-customer-information-management-feature-for-poland) in the **Feature management** workspace and distribute the changes to channels.